Antrim Coast: Drive the Causeway Coastal Route

 Northern Ireland may be small in size, but it’s a giant among British destinations for natural beauty, historic sights and delicious food and drink.
 The best way to fully explore this country is by car, and a road trip on the Causeway Coastal Route is the ultimate way to do it.

-Actually, few road trips on the planet can match the one between Belfast and Derry along Northern Ireland’s Antrim Coast.
-The scenic drive on the A2 consistently ranks among the best scenic road trips in the world, and that’s even without considering that its attractions include Giant’s Causeway and Carrick-a-Rede rope bridge!
+The scenic drive on the A2 consistently ranks among the best scenic road trips in the world, even without considering that its attractions include the Giant's Causeway and the Carrick-a-Rede rope bridge!

 waves crashing against hexagonal rocks at Giant's Causeway